 The top lot of the sale, and now a world record price for the artist sold at auction, was a single case inro by the master lacquerer of the Meiji Period (1868-1912), Shibata Zeshin.
 It sold for £301, 250, exceeding the pre-sale estimates of £20,000 – 30,000 by over ten times.
 In a sale with very competitive bidding, when this lot hit £150,000, a private client on the telephone increased the bid by £100,000, to secure the much coveted inro.
 This was the third time that Bonhams has broken the record for works by Shibata Zeshin at auction.

-Colin Sheaf, Chairman, United Kingdom and Asia, commented "Once again, the powerful attraction of an exceptional private collection, presented in a well researched and superbly illustrated catalog, generated very high auction bidding from American, European and Japanese museum and private buyers.
+Colin Sheaf, Chairman, United Kingdom and Asia, commented "Once again, the powerful attraction of an exceptional private collection, presented in a well researched and superbly illustrated catalogue, generated very high auction bidding from American, European and Japanese museum and private buyers.
 Even at times of economic uncertainty in the wider financial markets, a coterie of established and financially secure buyers continue to dominate a sophisticated sector of the global art market."

-Top prices were also realized for inro by other artists including a stunning 19th century lacquer four-case inro by Koma Kansai after a design by Sakai Hoitsu.
-The inro depicts two crows perched on the snow-covered twisted trunk of a pine, and it realized £85,250 against a pre-sale estimate of £20,000 – 25,000.
+Top prices were also realised for inro by other artists including a stunning 19th century lacquer four-case inro by Koma Kansai after a design by Sakai Hoitsu.
+The inro depicts two crows perched on the snow-covered twisted trunk of a pine, and it realised £85,250 against a pre-sale estimate of £20,000 – 25,000.
 In Japan, the crow is considered an auspicious bird and is often depicted by artists.

-Many clients were prepared to secure pieces from this collection, reflected in the final prices realized, at bids which often far exceeded the presale estimates.
+Many clients were prepared to secure pieces from this collection, reflected in the final prices realised, at bids which often far exceeded the presale estimates.
 An 18th century black lacquer three-case inro by Ogawa Haritsu, inlaid with a flaming drum, sold for £56,650 (est. £8,000 – 10,000) and a rare, brown lacquer ink-cake three-case inro by Kengen, from the school of Ogawa Haritsu, sold for £46,850 (est. £7,000 – 8,000).

 Further highlights of the sale included an inlaid brown lacquer two-case inro by Jika Ganbun that sold for £44,450 (est. £3,000 – 5,000), an unusual gold lacquer four-case by Mototada that sold for £39,650 (est. £10,000 – 15,000) and a rare brown lacquer three-case inro by Yamada Jokasai sold for £32,450 (est. £4,000 – 4,500).